rsyslog/rsyslog/source/configuration/modules/ommail.rst

 In theory, ommail should also offer a mode where it uses the sendmail utility to send its mail (sendmail-mode).
 This is somewhat less reliable (because we depend on an entity we do not have close control over - sendmail).
-It also requires dramatically more system ressources, as we need to load the external process (but that should be no problem given the expected infrequent number of calls into this plugin).
+It also requires dramatically more system resources, as we need to load the external process (but that should be no problem given the expected infrequent number of calls into this plugin).
 The big advantage of sendmail mode is that it supports all the bells and